thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-reliable-actors-get-started.md

 <properties
-   pageTitle="Prise en main de Service Fabric Reliable Actors | Microsoft Azure" description="Ce didacticiel vous guide dans les étapes de création, de débogage et de déploiement d’un service simple basé sur acteur à l’aide de Service Fabric Reliable Actors." services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Get started with Service Fabric Reliable Actors | Microsoft Azure" description="This tutorial walks you through the steps of creating, debugging, and deploying a simple actor-based service using Service Fabric Reliable Actors." services="service-fabric" documentationCenter=".net" authors="vturecek"